DAP-Lab/hindustani_raga_dataset_processing/README.md

 2b.
 Download all the recordings from <<INSERTLINK>>.
 This link has the recordings for all 3 views 3b.
 Save the recordings in 00\_data/00\_orig\_video 4b.
 Download the output files of VideoPose 3D from <<INSERTLINK>>and save them in 01\_videopose\_output.

-*Alternatively*, create the 3D output for VideoPose3D by following the instructions in [VideoPose3D: Inference in the Wild.](https://github.com/facebookresearch/VideoPose3D/blob/main/INFERENCE.md) Note that each recording with the detections of 3 views should be made into a separate custom dataset. .
+*Alternatively*, create the 3D output for VideoPose3D by following the instructions in [VideoPose3D: Inference in the Wild.](https://github.com/facebookresearch/VideoPose3D/blob/main/INFERENCE.md) Note that each recording with the detections of 3 views should be made into a separate custom dataset.

+3.  **Audio processing** - Instructions to run the pitch contour extraction script:

+1) Place the source separated audio in 00_data/01_source_separated_audio
-5. Run the following
+2) Run the script using the command:
 ```
 cd ${ROOT\_DIR}/02\_audio\_processing
-./extract\_audio.sh
 ./process\_audio.sh
 ```